pantasystem/Milktea/README-EN.md

 - Get more people to use Misskey
 - Develop Milktea on an ongoing basis

-## Feature
+## Features
 ### Timeline
-Milktea can display Timeline from Misskey instance in real time.<br>
+Milktea can displaies Timeline from Misskey instance in real time.<br>

 ### Timeline Tab function
-You can fix and rearrange the most frequently viewed timelines at the top of tabs.<br>
+You can fix and rearrange the most frequently viewed Timeline at the top of tabs.<br>
-The tab function can be used to fix the timelines below.
+The tab function can be used to fix below Timeline.
 - Global Timeline
 - Social Timeline
 - Local Timeline
 - Home Timeline
-- List Timeline
+- User List Timeline
 - List of user's Notes
-- Search Result
+- Search result
 - Antenna Timeline
 - Gallery
-- List of threads
+- List of Threads
 - Favorite
 - Notification
 ### Posting Note
 You can create and post Notes from Milktea.<br>
-There is no need to wait for a file upload when posting Notes because its upload is done asynchronously.<br>
+There is no need to wait until the finish of its upload when posting Notes, because its upload is done asynchronously.<br>

 ### Reaction Picker
 The function of making a reaction for Notes.<br>
-Reaction picker is categorized by custom emojis and emojis on the tabs.<br>
+Reaction picker is categorized by (custom)emojis on the tabs.<br>
-- Pinned setting
+- Pinned user's setting
 - Frequently used emojis
 - Several (custom)emoji categories